-The Reference State (1) transitions to the Invaded State (3) when invasive plant species invade the Reference
+The Reference State (1) transitions to the Invaded State (3) when invasive plant species invade the Reference State (1).

-State (1).
-These communities are commonly adjacent to seeded pastures.
 Exotic plant species dominate the site in terms of cover and production.
 Site resilience has been substantially reduced.
 In addition, other rangeland health attributes, such as reproductive capacity of native grasses and soil quality, have been substantially altered from the Reference State (1).